 Positive Psychology Coaching

-As a Doctor of Psychology (Psy.D.), Professor of Psychology at Pepperdine for 17 years in person and 5 years online via Zoom, with three degrees in education and extensive clinical experience, I take the scientific findings from academia to help you flourish in structured and proactive ways.
+As a Doctor of Psychology (Psy.D.) and a Professor of Psychology at Pepperdine University for 17 years—5 of which have been conducted online via Zoom—I bring a wealth of knowledge and experience to my coaching practice.
+With three degrees in education and extensive clinical expertise, I translate scientific research into practical strategies that empower you to thrive in structured and proactive ways.

 The Essence of Coaching

 My coaching strategies are innovative and tailored to each client’s unique circumstances.
-Based on the client’s strengths, interests, values, and personality, I develop a coaching plan that is mutually created and agreed upon by my coaching client and me.
-My role as a coach is to help clients implement their plan into their everyday lives until it becomes an automatic habit or natural routine.
-It is the process of leveraging strengths for personal and professional growth through a collaborative coaching relationship.
+By understanding your strengths, interests, values, and personality, I collaborate with you to develop a customized coaching plan that we create together.
+My role is to guide you in implementing this plan into your everyday life until it becomes an automatic habit or a natural routine.
+This process leverages your strengths for personal and professional growth through a supportive and collaborative coaching relationship.

-Innovative coaching is when you break free from the traditional framework of coaching and view coaching as a relationship.
-It involves creating a dynamic and evolving process that adapts to the client’s needs and circumstances.
-Most importantly, it must be real, not just a scripted process developed by one person directed toward another.
-This means actively engaging with clients, co-creating solutions, and fostering an environment where clients feel heard, valued, and empowered to make meaningful changes.
+Innovative coaching transcends traditional frameworks by viewing the coaching experience as a partnership.
+It involves crafting a dynamic and evolving process that adapts to your needs and circumstances.
+Most importantly, coaching must be genuine; it’s not merely a scripted process imposed by one person onto another.
+This means actively engaging with you, co-creating solutions, and fostering an environment where you feel heard, valued, and empowered to make meaningful changes in your life.

 How am I different from other coaches?